 Using an electronic cigarette is much more in vogue today than smoking an actual cigarette.
 Also known as vape pens, these devices heat an e-liquid, thereby producing an aerosol byproduct.
-The resulting vapor seems safer to inhale than a cigarette’s smoke, but there are still many health risks.
+The resulting vapor seems safer to inhale than a cigarette’s smoke, but many health risks remain.

 As of February 18, 2020, there have been more than 2,800 people hospitalized for vape usage.

 The people who vape the most are in middle school and high school.
 By 2018, there were almost 21 percent of students who vaped.
 Adult usage is much lower, at only 9 percent.